 The National Maritime Museum is in Greenwich, which has more than enough attractions to warrant a whole day out, including the Royal Observatory and the Cutty Sark, amongst others.

-Useful Info: The National Maritime Museum is free, although temporary special exhibits usually have a fee.
+Useful Info: The National Maritime Museum is free to visit, although temporary special exhibits usually have a fee.
 It’s open daily from 10am – 5pm every day except 24-26 December, and can be reached by tube, DLR or boat.
 Read more about planning your visit here.

 6. HMS Belfast